OrangutanJS/ojs-components/README.md

     select.init()
 );
 ```
-oSelect like others need one argument: configObject.
+OSelect like others need one argument: configObject.
 There are list of properties:

 | Property   |      description      | Type |
 |:------------:|:---------------------:|:------:|